Scale Functions currently support using TypeScript and JavaScript as the Host language and as the Guest.

 Creating a Scale Runtime

-Once you’ve imported your Scale Function(s) into your TS/JS application, you can create a new instance of the Scale Runtime and pass in the Scale Function(s).
+Once you’ve imported your Scale Function(s) into your TS/JS application, you can create a new instance of the Scale Runtime, passing the function, as well as a new Config, with a NewSiginature.

 Running a Scale Function